thomas-haslwanter/statsintro/rst/statsBasics.rst

 Blinding
 ^^^^^^^^^^

 Consciously or not, the experimenter can significantly influence the outcome of an experiment.
 For example, a young researcher with a new "brilliant" idea for a new treatment will be bias in the execution of the experiment, as well in the analysis of the data, to see his hypothesis confirmed.
 To avoid such a subjective influence, ideally the experimenter as well as the subject should be blinded to the therapy.
 This is referred to as *double blinding*.
+If also the person who does the analysis does not know which group the subject has been allocated to, we speak about *triple blinding*.

 Replication
 ^^^^^^^^^^^^^